tromp/cuckoo/README.md

 that uses about (1/64+1/K) times the memory at O(K) times slowdown.
-I re-implemented this "tomato" (his pronouncable spelling of tmto, or time-memory trade-off) in brnach "dave".
+I re-implemented this "tomato" (his pronouncable spelling of tmto, or time-memory trade-off) in branch "dave".
 Right now it only does edge reduction.
 Interfacing to the old algorithm for cycle finding is non-trivial and needs some more thought.
 Cuckoo Cycle remains tmto-hard assuming that at least one bit per nonce is required.